EvanGreaney/theory-algos-project/README.md

 <br>
 For a SHA 512 digest the time it would take to reverse the algorithm would take O(2^256) time using a birthday attack, which is similar to the rough estimate to the amount of atoms in observalbe universe which is roughly between  10^78 and 10^82 or 2^266[7][9].
 The age of the universe is roughly 13.77*10^9 so this would make the time neccessary to brute force the SHA512 Algorithm longer than the current age of the universe.

+<h2>Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512-bit strings?</h2>

+In theory, relative to how much time it would take it is entirely possible given enough enough to find the input messages of all the possible 512-bit strings but the amount of time it will take to find the input is so high that it is not feasable currently to find all these inputs.

+As SHA512 is a hashing algorithm and uses multiple one-way operations sequentially with the results from the earlier operations being used in later operations[10] and when you try to reverse it to get the

 <h2>References</h2>